hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/6_10_0/upgrade.md

 ### Major Database Change - Zero Downtime

 This release makes performance changes to the database definition in a way that is incompatible with releases before 2023.02.
+Attempting to run version 2022.11 or older simultaneosly as 2023.11 may experience errors when saving new resources.
-If you wish to upgrade with zero-downtime, you must first upgrade to 2023.02, or 2023.05 before upgrading to 2023.11.
+If you wish to upgrade with zero-downtime, you must first upgrade to 2023.02, 2023.05, or 2023.08 before upgrading to 2023.11 using the procedure descibed in the [upgrade documentation](../../installation/upgrading.html#upgrading-a-cluster-of-servers-with-zero-downtime).
 If you are running an offline upgrade, you can upgrade from any prior version.
 On large systems, the database migration may take substantial time.
-For a zero-downtime upgrade, we recommend running the migration via the [`smileutil ` command](../../smileutil/migrate_database.html) before upgrading the running servers.

 ### Change Tracking and Subscriptions
 This release introduces significant a change to the mechanism performing submission of resource modification events